hIMEI29A/direwolf/README.md

 # direwolf

-**direwolf** - darkweb search engine.
+**direwolf** - search engine for Tor hidden services.
 Project's development is in progress now.

-Copyright 2020-2021 hIMEI
+Copyright 2021 hIMEI

 ## TOC
 - [About](#about)